SysKitTeam/docs-point/releases/cloud/point-2024-02-06-release-note.md

 ## Features

 * **New Policies added:** Shadow Users and Workspaces with Too Many Members.
-  * Shadow users are users that have access to specific documents/folders or other content, but are not members of the workspace.
+  * Shadow users are users who have access to specific documents/folders or other content but are not members of the workspace.
 For more details, [read the Workspaces with Shadow Users article.](../linkhere)
-  * Workspaces with Too Many Members are workspaces that have a number of members that is over a defined threshold.
+  * Workspaces with Too Many Members are workspaces that have a number of members that are over a defined threshold.
 For more details, [read the Workspaces with Too Many Members article.](../linkhere)

 ## Improvements & Bug Fixes